ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Development workflow

 1. When creating new components, create the folder structure and decide how to implement the component as described in [Develop new components](#develop-new-components).
+2. Create Storybook documentation and tests for the component as described in [`@ni-private/storybook` CONTRIBUTING](/packages/storybook/CONTRIBUTING.md).
-2. Run the Storybook build and start commands from the `storybook` package directory:
+3. Run the Storybook build and start commands from the `storybook` package directory:

     `npm run build`